maritatsuko/what_to_eat/README.md

 **Current features:**
 * Generate a random meal from the database
+* Submit a food by filling out a form
 * Make an account, log in and out
-* Submit a food by filling out a form
 * View your own profile page
   * A list of foods you have posted
   * A list of foods you have saved as favorite
 * View list of all foods and each separately
 * View list of all foods of chosen mealtype (Breakfast, Meal, Snack, Dessert)
 * Vote if a food is good or bad
-  * Current ratings can be seen from individual food pages (a good vote is +1 and a bad vote is -1)
+  * Current score rating can be seen from individual food pages (a good vote is +1 and a bad vote is -1 to the score)
 * Save food as favorite (bugs: can save same food multiple times)
 * Comment on food pages and read comments left by others

-**Comments:**
-* Currently the foods have been changed from recipes to just ideas with small descriptions.
-Having proper recipes on the actual site would be ideal, but reducing it to something less complicated is still following the main vision.
-That is, to simply give ideas when not wanting to make decisions.

-* If I had proper recipes, I would have liked to switch the new recipe form ingredient part from checkboxes to a [Select2 dropdown menu](https://select2.org/getting-started/basic-usage)
-  * There were only 2 placeholder ingredients before.
-Realistically, the number of ingredient options available would be bigger, so there's would be no point in presenting them as checkboxes, as that would have taken the whole page.
-Also, a "regular" dropdown menu would've not worked, as there are multiple ingredients per recipe and finding them all would've been too challenging and not user-friendly.
-However, integrating select2 into this project might have been above my current skill level and as this is a course project, it would have taken me too much time.
-  [test3.html](templates/test3.html) has an simplified example of the select2 approach.
-  * Adding a junction table to better handle recipe-ingredient relations

 **To be added (maybe):**
 * After adding a food to the public list: